kalkin/file-expert/README.md

 # About

-A file type recognition system simalar to github/linguist in prolog
+A file type recognition system similar to GitHub/linguist in Prolog

 ## Usage